jsoych/team_project/README.md

 **Approach**
 ---
 Dataset Handling: The dataset was divided into two main subsets:
-Training Set: Used to train our logistic regression model.
+- Training Set: Used to train our logistic regression model.
-Testing Set: Used for evaluating the model's performance Model Development: We processed the data to ensure that it was appropriate for training.
+- Testing Set: Used for evaluating the model's performance
+- Feature Engineering: Used pre-trained models to engineer features Model Development: We processed the data to ensure that it was appropriate for training.
 Our primary focus was on creating a logistic regression model because of its simplicity and interpretability, which are critical in medical settings.

 **Evaluation**